clirdlf/ndsa.org/conference/digital-preservation-2020-sponsors.md

 redirect_from: /digital-preservation-2020-sponsors/
 ---

-**The Planning Committee wishes to thank our sponsors for their support.**
+**The Planning Committee wishes to thank our sponsors for their support.
+Check out their listings in the [Hall of Sponsors](https://forum2020.diglib.org/hall-of-sponsors/).**

 ## **Platinum Sponsor**